CleverProgrammer/cleverprogrammer/_posts/2016-09-01-codecademy-python-part-4.md

 ---
 layout: post
-title: "Codecademy Python: Part 3"
+title: "Codecademy Python: Part 4"
-subtitle: Pyglatin and some other beautiful tangents
+subtitle: Pyglatin, string slicing, string concatenation, handling user input, and much more!
 categories: [programming, codecademy, python, tutorial]
-tags: [programming, computer science, coding, python, codecademy, tutorial, walkthrough, part3]
+tags: [programming, computer science, coding, python, codecademy, tutorial, walkthrough, part4]
 published: True
-permalink: codecademy-python-tutorial-3
+permalink: codecademy-python-tutorial-4
 author: Rafeh Qazi
 comments: true
 ---

-# Codecademy Python: Part 3
+# Codecademy Python: Part 4
-This is part 3 of the Codecademy Python Walkthrough Tutorial.
-This video covers conditional statement syntax, boolean algebra, control flow, functions, if elif else statements, and much more!
+This is part 4 of the Codecademy python walkthrough tutorial.
+It covers the Pyglatin section and some specific topics like string slicing, string concatenation, and handling user input.
+Great job for making it this far.
+Keep on trudging through it soldier!
-<iframe width="420" height="315" src="https://www.youtube.com/embed/957sccX2HGA" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/90qeRej1-CY" frameborder="0" allowfullscreen></iframe>

 ## ABOUT PYTHON CODECADEMY SERIES
 This is meant to guide you through the codecademy python part and it also to help you get a much better understanding of the code that you to write according to the instructions on CodeCademy.com.
 This will help you understand many programming concepts and the concepts that are tricky, I open up an interactive prompt and I will also ask you questions along the way to keep it more interactive for you.
 I believe teaching only works when you actively engage.